-DLUHC currently collects monthly management information about the support provided for people sleeping rough and those at risk of sleeping rough from all local authorities across England, via the Rough Sleeping Monthly Survey on DELTA.
-This includes monthly rough sleeping snapshot estimates for all local authority areas.
-This management information is predominantly for internal use, for example it has been used to illustrate responses to the pandemic and in the development of future policies.
-The data is not subject to the same verification and certification processes that are part of the annual snapshot estimates.
+DLUHC currently collects monthly management information about the support provided for people sleeping rough and those at risk of sleeping rough from all local authorities across England.
+This data is collected on DELTA via the Rough Sleeping Monthly Survey; in addition, the Rough Sleeping Data Framework was launched across all local authorities in England in May 2023.
+It includes monthly rough sleeping snapshot estimates for all local authority areas.
+This information gives a fuller picture of the dynamic and seasonal nature of rough sleeping, and illustrates the work done by local authorities to provide a pathway off the streets and into long-term accommodation.
+The data are not subject to the same verification and certification processes that are part of the annual snapshot estimates.